 Who: Your contractor

-How: Once your contractor has obtained approval for NEM, your meter will be updated, and you are immediately signed up for the rate plan.
+How: Once your contractor has obtained approval for interconnection to our electric grid, your meter will be updated, and you will be immediately signed up for the rate plan.

 Information on Solar Programs Available to Our Customers